Team: 3 UX / UI Designers

 We assumed Sustainable Steve would go to the DOI website to plan a camping trip at a National Park with his family.

-To test out Steve’s goals, my partner and I plotted out his path through the website and together developed a testing plan to test out the site on both desktop and mobile.
+To test out Steve’s goals, my partner and I plotted out his path through the website and together developed a plan to test out the site on both desktop and mobile.
 I completed guerilla tests on 3 tasks on both desktop and mobile.
 We tested a total of 5 people.

 Key learning: It was difficult to find out what the Department of Interior does.